Film Photography Costs and Prices

 It really depends.

-The prices for outdated digital cameras are quite low, but even more so for the film cameras.
+The prices for outdated digital cameras are quite low, but even more so for film cameras.
 To be productive, digital cameras require a computer, external disk space and/or cloud storage solution.
 The software is another expense.
-To be fair, all of the same tools may be desired to process film scans.
+Though, to be fair, all of the same tools may be desired to process film scans.

 As for 35mm film, it’s up for debate.
-I may think that my three hundred dollar camera can produce 20 megapixel images or better with the right film.
-At 40 rolls (1,500 images) per year, assuming I scan them at home, the bill comes up to $560 ($6 for development + $8 average 35mm roll price, each).
-In sensor size and megapixels, the set up is comparable to something like $1800 Nikon D750 or $6000 Canon EOS-1D X Mark II.
+I may think that my three hundred dollar camera can produce 20-megapixel images or better with the right film.
+At 40 rolls (1,500 images) per year, assuming I scan them at home, the bill comes up to $800 ($8 for development + $12 average 35mm roll price, each).
+In sensor size and megapixels, the setup is comparable to something like $1800 Nikon D750 or $6000 Canon EOS-1D X Mark II.

 For 35mm vis digital, the cost comparison is clear as mud.
 The prices fluctuate wildly with a plethora of unknowns.
-Besides, sensor size and available megapixels is a poor measure of value.
+Besides, sensor size and available megapixels are a poor measure of value.

 ➦TOTAL: Digital photography costs decidedly more for medium and large format.
 35mm film can not be reliably compared to digital cameras.

 Photography isn’t free or cheap.
 Thankfully, there is a lot that could be done to make film affordable.
-Should you like to learn more, check out A Beginner’s Guide to Film Photography — the most extensive read of the sort on the internet.
+Should you like to learn more about this format, check out A Beginner’s Guide to Film Photography — the most extensive read of the sort on the internet.